Generator Frequency Fluctuation

 The diesel engine can he heard to be struggling or hunting randomly.
-If this audible fluctuation continues you may find that on the control panel you can see the frequency drop and rise erratically.
+If this audible fluctuation continues, you may see the frequency rising and falling erratically on the control panel.

-Machinery loads have suddenly started up and caused a wild spike load beyond the range of your generator- Your Generator is struggling to cope.
+Machinery has suddenly started up and caused a wild spike load beyond the range of your generator.
+Your generator is struggling to cope.
 Check the generator size is correct.
-Then check the maximum spike load of your down stream equipment to ensure that are within the capacity of the generator output
+Then check the maximum spike load of your downstream equipment to ensure that they are within the capacity of the generator output.

-Motor drives down stream are going ON & OFF erratically causing generator overload
+Motor drives down stream going ON & OFF erratically, causing generator overload.

-Old Motor drives without electronic governor starting up hitting the generator with a large power spike beyond the power range of the generator
+Old motor drives without electronic governors starting up, hitting the generator with a large power spike beyond the power range of the generator.

-The load on the generator isn’t balanced and has increased recently then dropped and back again etc.etc..
+The load on the generator isn’t balanced and has increased recently, then dropped and back again etc.

-Severely imbalanced load across phases, which increases and drops rapidly-
+Severely imbalanced load across phases, which increases and drops rapidly.
+For example:

-The AVR is a small device that sits on the alternator monitoring the power output.
+The AVR (Automatic Voltage Regulator) is a small device that sits on the alternator, monitoring the power output.
 You may never even notice it.

-The Automatic Voltage Regulator (AVR) is there to maintain constant voltage and power line conditioning to the equipment load under a wide variety of conditions, especially when the load on the generator could vary widely.
-The AVR smooth’s out the constant power output of the generator.
+The AVR is there to maintain constant voltage and power line conditioning to the equipment load.
+This is done under a wide variety of conditions, especially when the load on the generator could vary widely.
+The AVR smooths out the constant power output of the generator.

-Contact your generator supplier who can send out an engineer with a laptop to log into your control panel.
-Once inside the software , he can determine whether this is the AVR fault or not.
+Contact your generator supplier, who can send out an engineer with a laptop to log into your control panel.
+Once inside the software, he can determine whether this is an AVR fault or not.

 Power Continuity can assist